reboundjs/rebound/README.md

 **tl;dr**: We have a blazingly fast, syntactically beautiful templating library at our disposal that understands where it is and what is going on in your DOM.
 And, like Ember, we can use these features to allow for live data-binding with our Backbone models - change a value in your model or collection, and your views update automagically.

-**The actual version**: The good people over at [tildeio](https://github.com/tildeio) have been working hard on a variant of Handlebars that emits DOM rather than relying on crazy string manipulation.
+**The full version**: The good people over at [tildeio](https://github.com/tildeio) have been working hard on a variant of Handlebars that emits DOM rather than relying on crazy string manipulation.
 Go google it for more nitty-gritty details, but the

 Rebound + HTMLBars replaces Backbone's view layer, binding to your Backbone's models on first render.
 To make the conversation two-way, an event helper lets you respond to user interaction by defining event callbacks in your templates.
 It can either function as a stand-alone replacement view for Backbone, or play nice with some other Backbone libraries I have in the works that will help to put the 'C' back in 'MV*', and make routing for larger-scale applications a breeze (stay tuned).